 I remember one of my personal control drought stages when I dropped my youngest off to college.
 Can you say there’s nothing but desert and sand spurs now where rivers of control once flowed freely?

 If there’s one place where the need for control shows up in all its glory, it’s in parenthood.
 From BEFORE birth, we control, guide, advise, and lead our children.
 While it adds up to 18 years of preparation for adulthood, it rarely translates into 18 years of learning to let go.

 Unfortunately, parents – we don’t get a pass.

-Maybe you’re in a season like me, where you’ve hit your Control drought.
+Maybe you’re in a season where you’ve hit your Control drought.
 You’re used to running the show, and now you’re in process, learning to let go and let God.

 Whether you’re entering, in, or leaving your Control drought, one thing you can trust and believe – the thirst for Control will hit you again.
 Remember, it’s like a drug.

 Those thoughts of “Well, I’m just going to do this one little thing…” – stop it!
 When your thirst for control flares up, consider these 3 points:

 How to Control Control

 1. Work on your own humanity.

 How is it that a Controller needs to be controlled?
 Face it, we’re all human, we all have issues.
 The problem is this: The 1 or 2 things we try to control with others, we have a long laundry list of things we can’t control in ourselves (Luke 6:42, ouch!).
 Spend more time helping yourself than manipulating others with your help.
 Shift your attention to self-control.